nandorojo/expo-spotify-party/README.md

 # Notes

 If you look through the code, you'll notice many blocks that are commented out.
-That's the product of figuring out Next.js + Expo for a side project. 🦥
+That's the product of figuring out Next.js + Expo for a side project.
+It was also my first time using `styled-components`, so there is some TypeScript jumbling there. 🦥

 Twitter: [@fernandotherojo](https://twitter.com/fernandotherojo)